entozoon/spotify-remote/pi/README.md

 :: JUST DO THIS SIMPLE ONE INNIT ::

 Pi serves a page
+Poss give an ngrok link so no need of same wifi
 New tab auth url (always same)
 Redirect to static site that just echos it like 'hey, copy this' Paste back in pi page